AntoniosKalattas/Monte-Carlo-Meets-Greedy/README.md

 Both C and Java implementations

-# C Implementaiton
+## C Implementation
-Due to lack of debugging and problems while benchmarking, and defeculties in performance enhancing, desided to drop it, and start over in java.
+Due to a lack of debugging tools, problems encountered during benchmarking, and difficulties in performance optimization, I decided to drop it and start over in Java.